Chip Timing 101

-When Race Day comes you may be asked to wear a Chip Timing Device.
+When Race Day comes, you may be asked to wear a Chip Timing Device.
 What is it you ask, and why do I need to wear it?

 All really good questions.
 Let’s start from the Race Director’s perspective:

-- Chip timing is a faster method of getting results to the participants so they can see the Preliminary results and updated results at the Awards Ceremony (an updated yet again for the race web site).
+- Chip timing is a faster method of getting results to the participants so they can see the Preliminary results and updated results at the Awards Ceremony (an updated yet again for the race website).

 - Chip time is another way of saying “net time,” or the actual amount of time it takes a runner to go from the starting line of a race to the finish line.
 This is usually what Age Group awards are based on.

-- Awards based on Chip time: Overall Awards are based on “Gun Time” and Age Group is based on “Net Time”.
+- Awards based on Chip time: Overall Awards are based on “Gun Time”, and Age Group is based on “Net Time”.
 That is assuming there is a Timing mat at the start and one at the finish.
-Due to the cost, there may only be a timing mat at the finish to speed up results and everyone is based on “Gun Time”.
+Due to the cost, there may only be a timing mat at the finish to speed up results, and everyone is based on “Gun Time”.

 As you move across a special mat at the starting line, the chip registers that you’ve started the race.
 Then, as you cross the finishing line, the chip registers that you’ve finished the race.
 So, in other words, the amount of time that it takes you to reach the starting line (since most people are not right at the front of the race) doesn’t count in your overall time.
 In some cases of very large races, it can take runners at least 20 minutes to reach the starting line.
 Your chip time is different than your “gun time,” which is the amount of time it took you to finish the race from the moment the gun (or horn) went off.